Caddo

 - Cultural Exchange Programs

-- Cultural exchange initiatives focus on sharing Caddo traditions and fostering understanding with other communities.
+- Cultural exchange initiatives focus on promoting understanding and preserving Caddo heritage.

 - Trade Relations

-- Historically, the Caddo engaged in extensive trade networks, exchanging goods like pottery and agricultural products.
+- The Caddo historically participated in extensive trade networks, exchanging goods with other tribes and settlers.

 - Shared Artistic Projects